CodeReclaimers/neat-python/docs/module_summaries.rst

 .. todo::

-  Finish putting in modules; add links; fix problem with width of displayed linked highlighted source code (possibly done); go over parameters as used in code to make sure are described correctly.
+  Finish putting in all needed material from modules; add links; go over parameters as used in code to make sure are described correctly.

 .. py:module:: activations
    :synopsis: Has the built-in activation functions and code for using them and adding new user-defined ones.